The Health Equity Track

 - Economic Analysis of the Welfare State (ILRLE 4426 and ECON 3450) [note this course is no longer offered]

-» An additional FOUR electives complete the requirements for the minor: Those students who choose to enroll in the Minor’s Health Equity track must complete TWO of their FOUR electives from the curated list of electives with specific health-equity relevance.
-The other two electives can be chosen from the full list of elective courses.
+An additional FOUR electives complete the requirements for the minor: Those students who choose to enroll in the Minor’s Health Equity track must complete TWO of their FOUR electives from the curated list of electives with specific health-equity relevance.
+The other two electives can be chosen from the broader list, or these additional electives may include courses with an indicated health-equity focus.
 All courses toward the minor must be taken for a letter grade.
 The electives and overview course must collectively be distributed across at least three departments (all ILR courses are considered one department and cross-listed courses can be counted as any of their cross-listings).
 Students must earn a grade C or higher in all minor courses.
 Completion of the minor will be recorded on the student's academic record.
 For any questions about course requirements, please contact the Center for the Study of Inequality.
 The Center for the Study of Inequality hosts occasional lectures and symposia, and minors are encouraged to attend these when possible.
 These events will be announced via email and are also listed under events.